-A copy of the Code is attached and further guidance on the Code is given at Section D.
+A copy of the Code of Conduct adopted by our council is attached and further guidance on the Code is given at Section D.

-4. Members' Allowances
+5. Members' Allowances

 The Council has not adopted the Local Authorities (Members Allowances) (England) Regulations 2003 for the payment of a Basic Members Allowance.